dekoza/mtgpl/docs/_sources/IMA.rst.txt

 :mtgtip:`Knight of the Reliquary<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/0/205df311-a72d-40f1-b2ea-9b30274bc9bd.jpg?1562846501|https://scryfall.com/card/ima/203/knight-of-the-reliquary?utm_source=api>`
    Knight of the Reliquary gets +1/+1 for each land card in your graveyard.

-   |tap|, Sacrifice a Forest or Plains: Search your library for a land card, put it onto the battlefield, then shuffle your library.
+   |tap|, Sacrifice a Forest or Plains: Search your library for a land card, put it onto the battlefield, then shuffle.

 :mtgtip:`Lightning Helix<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/0/7053b773-a369-45b8-912f-ee66de3a63c6.jpg?1562850123|https://scryfall.com/card/ima/204/lightning-helix?utm_source=api>`